Tutorial

 Basic usage

-This tutorial guides you through the process of flattening membranes in the cyanobacterium Anabaena.
-Download the tutorial file MPicker_tutorial_v1.0.0.tar.bz2 to a directory of your choice and extract it:
+This tutorial guides through the process of flattening membranes in the cyanobacterium Anabaena.
+Download the tutorial file MPicker_tutorial_v1.0.0.tar.bz2 to a directory of choice and extract it:

 tar -jxvf MPicker_tutorial_v1.0.0.tar.bz2